robingodinho/GHG_Emissions_Machine_Learning_Project/README.md

 ## Collaborators

-This project is used by the following students for academic research purposes:
+This project is used by the following student for academic research purposes:

 -Robin Godinho

--Sai Ahbishek Gangineni

--Martha Gonzalez